 Signs of a Bed Bug Infestation

-Bed bugs are expert at spreading and multiplying, and are a particular concern for the travel and hospitality industry due to their ability to “hitch-hike” from place to place on clothes and inside suitcases.
+Bed bugs are experts in spreading and multiplying, and are a particular concern for the travel and hospitality industry due to their ability to “hitch-hike” from place to place on clothes and inside suitcases.

 Bed bugs will hide away during the day, emerging at night to bite your guests while they are sleeping and feed off their blood.
 Though these bites are only tiny – a bed bug is just 3.5mm in length – they can nonetheless cause quite severe irritation and itching, and will leave a wound that is at risk of secondary infection.
 Some people may have an allergic reaction to a bed bug bite, in which case the symptoms will be even more severe.
 In addition, with bed bugs nipping and biting your guests all night long, they can be a cause of great mental and emotional distress, which doesn’t bode well for your online reviews.